-Baby Chiropractor Melbourne
+Baby Chiropractor Northern Rivers

-My chiropractic for babies is gentle, safe and effective.
+My chiropractic for babies is very gentle.

 An initial visit within the first 4-6 weeks of life is highly recommended.
 This is especially relevant if there has been a history of prematurity, traumatic normal delivery, multiple birth or assisted delivery that includes forceps, vacuum extraction or caesarean section.